medic/cht-docs/content/en/apps/features/integrations/dhis2.md

   apps/reference/app-settings/dhis2
 ---

 Most health systems have regular reporting requirements for community-level activities.
 Health workers often carry around heavy logbooks to manually record all relevant activities.
-When it is time to submit their data, community health workers summarize what was recorded in their logbooks and share this information with their supervisors, who in turn create paper records of these totals across entire community units or health facilities.
+When it is time to submit their data, community health workers (CHWs) summarize what was recorded in their logbooks and share this information with their supervisors, who in turn create paper records of these totals across entire community units or health facilities.
 This paper record is often passed to yet another individual whose responsibility is to manually key in the data into a health information management system, such as DHIS2.

-In communities using digital health apps that do not integrate with DHIS2, it is highly likely that health workers are duplicating efforts by recording the same information in their app and in their logbook(s).
+In communities using digital health apps that do not integrate with DHIS2, it is highly likely that health workers are duplicating efforts by recording the same information both in their app and in their logbook(s).
 For example, they are not only registering new pregnancies in their app, but they are also manually recording this in their logbooks, manually adding them up at the end of the month, and then someone else is manually keying this into DHIS2.

 In communities using digital health apps built with the CHT, health systems can reduce or eliminate the need to complete paper based forms for DHIS2 reporting needs.
 This gives health workers more time to focus on caring for the families in their community while also increasing accuracy and timeliness of their DHIS2 reporting requirements.

 ## Overview

-CHT Core supports integrations with DHIS2 in a variety of ways:
+The CHT Core Franework supports integrations with DHIS2 in a variety of ways:

 1. Sending patient data
 2. Sending event data